gpajot/imbue/README.md

 The generator should yield the dependency.

 > 💡 You should watch out for errors, if the context is closed handling an error, it will be raised in the generator.
-> In general you will want to simply supress the possible exception raised in the `yield` statement.

 #### Simple dependencies
 You can directly pass them to the container: